Stolen (Dashboard Confessional song)

-"Stolen" is the second single (third if one counts the download-only single "Rooftops and Invitations") to be released by Dashboard Confessional off their fourth studio album Dusk and Summer.
-The song debuted at number 65 on the Billboard Hot 100 in April 2007, and peaked at 44.
+"Stolen" is a song by Dashboard Confessional, released on February 13, 2007 as the third single from their fourth studio album Dusk and Summer (2006).
+The song debuted at number 65 on the Billboard Hot 100 in April 2007, and peaked at No. 44.
 It is the band's most successful single to date in the U.S., and re-energized sales of Dusk and Summer.

 For the German market, "Stolen" was rerecorded and reworked as a duet with the German rock/pop band Juli.
 Therefore, new scenes were edited in the old video.
 The single reached number 15 in Germany.
-The single of the first version was download-only, not released on CD, a CD was only handed out as a promotional item.
+The single of the first version was download-only, not released on CD; a CD was only handed out as a promotional item.